FLAMEGPU/FLAMEGPU2-docs/src/guide/1-meta/3-structure.rst

 Agent/Host Function Definitions
 -------------------------------

 These functions define the actual behaviours of your model and are defined before the `main` function.
-For more detail about defining these please see **TODO: Link**.
+For more detail about defining these please see :ref:`Defining Agent Function`.
 If your model is growing very large, you can move these into a separate file and include it using the `#include` preprocessor directive.
 Any number of files could be included this way, allowing you to group related functions together.